Entries Tagged '1ShoppingCart' ↓

 If you are selling RECURRING products via 1SC , but DO NOT WANT your users to be automatically logged in to the “Members’ Area” right after their purchase, and you prefer sending them their membership login info (email & password) via email, then you DO NOT need to read this post any further – simply head over to this post: 1ShoppingCart Recurring Payment Processing via Email

-But if you sell RECURRING products via 1SC and you DO WANT also want your users to be automatically logged in to the “Members’ Area” right after their purchase, then continue reading this post for Login Xpress setup.
-After setting up Login Xpress, you will also need to set up the email parsing of orders to allow DAP to process RECURRING payment notifications from 1SC as described here.
+But if you sell RECURRING products via 1SC and you DO WANT your users to be automatically logged in to the “Members’ Area” right after their purchase, then continue reading this post for Login Xpress setup.

 Login Xpress Setup

 Go to Products > Manage Products.
-Edit Product you are setting up.
+Edit the Product you are setting up.

 Go to the “Links” tab of that Product.

-Set up the Thank You URL to point to a DAP script on your site, as shown below:
+Set up the Thank You URL to point to this DAP script on your site, as shown below:

 http://YourSite.com/dap/dap-1shopcart.php?cartId=SecretKey